 I’m the American-born daughter of Indian immigrants, and I grew up in small-town Texas.
 I’ve never quite fit the mold – American or Indian.
 Maybe that’s why I was drawn to journalism; the entire exercise is to talk to people, get a sense of their stories and who they are, and share them with other people.

-Parallel Universe is my blog about living and working in the Gulf, experiences strange and familiar.
 Thanks for reading and please stay in touch: firstname.lastname@example.org